Jordanhoward91/UX-for-Developers/manuscript/Chapter_1.md

 **Jordan Hudgens:** Hi, and welcome to this UX course for developers.

-Standing right next to me is Jesse Cook.
+Standing right next to me is Jesse Cooke.
 Jesse is the CEO and the Creative Director for the Slate dev shop in Lehi, Utah.
 I've had the privilege of working with Jesse for over a year now and I've absolutely loved the experience.
 He has been able to completely upgrade the way that devCamp looks, so if you've noticed a difference, then you have Jesse to thank for that.
 He is very good at what he does.

 For this course, I wanted to bring someone in who is truly a specialist.
 I decide not to teach the user experience course on my own because it's not my specialty.
 I've only received very light and informal training in UX and UI, which I think is the case for many developers.